centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

 | VMWare     | Perl daemon using VMware SDK to monitor VMware platforms                              |
 | AS400      | Java-based connector allowing you to execute checks on an AS400                       |

-## Installing a Plugin Pack
+## Installing a Monitoring Connector

-Installing a plugin pack is a 4-step process:
+Installing a Monitoring Connector is a 4-step process:

-1. Accessing the Plugin Packs catalog.
+1. Accessing the Monitoring Connectors catalog.
 2. Installing the pack.
 3. Checking the monitoring procedure.
 4. Installing the plugin.

-### Accessing the Plugin Packs catalog
+### Accessing the Monitoring Connectors catalog

-* If you have an online [license](../administration/licenses.md), the Plugin Packs catalog is already available on your platform, on page **Configuration > Plugin Packs**.
+* If you have an online [license](../administration/licenses.md), the Monitoring Connectors catalog is already available on your platform, on page **Configuration > Monitoring Connectors Manager**.

 * If you have an offline license:
-    - install the Plugin Packs repository (go to the [Centreon support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories) for its address)
+    - install the Monitoring Connectors repository (go to the [Centreon support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories) for its address)
-    - install or update the Plugin Packs catalog from your Centreon Central server:
+    - install or update the Monitoring Connectors catalog from your Centreon Central server:

       ```shell
       yum install centreon-pack-*